I remember when my husband and I were trying to live on about $1200/month. We were both working full time and fighting a losing battle to stay afloat.

 As they say, “Faith without works is dead.”
-Truly without some personal effort, faith is meaningless.
-Why?
-Because you demonstrate your faith BY working!
-You’re proving your belief in the abundant life by putting forth the effort to get those money-making systems in place.
+Truly without some personal effort, faith is meaningless, because you demonstrate your faith BY working.
+You’re proving your belief in the possibility of living a more abundant life by putting forth the effort to get those money-making systems in place.

-And, when faith is low, work can help it grow, too.
+And, when faith is low, work can help it grow.
 This is why the unexpected cure for doubt in my opinion is: Education, and WORK.

-For a first-class education in the principles of prosperity, join me in the Mindset Mastery Program!
+For a first-class education in the principles of prosperity, join us in the Mindset Mastery Program